Winter is for sledding!

 And good news for snowboarders: you’re welcome to use the hill, too.

-🛷🛷 The sledding hill at Quartier de la Gare in Mont-Saint-Hilaire
+🛷🛷 Sledding hill at Quartier de la Gare in Mont-Saint-Hilaire

-The three-lane sledding hill is groomed with a snowcat and equipped with an artificial snow cannon.
-It’s open daily from 10 a.m. until nightfall.
+The three-lane sledding hill at Parc de la Gare, at the intersection of Rue Denis-Papin and Rue Gilbert-Dionne, is groomed with a snowcat and equipped with an artificial snow cannon.
+It’s open daily from 10 a.m. until nightfall and can be accessed from Mont-Saint-Hilaire Station and exo on-demand.

 🛷 🛷 🛷 Snow slides at Parc de Cherbourg in Candiac

-Powered by solar lighting, the Grizzly slope features 5 lanes and reaches a height of 8 metres.
+Powered by solar lighting, the Grizzly slope features five lanes and reaches a height of eight metres.
 On chilly days, sledding enthusiasts can warm up by the cozy gas fireplace.

 🛷 🛷 🛷 🛷 Sledding hill at Parc des Grèves in Sorel

-Tucked away in a picturesque, wind-protected setting, Parc Régional des Grèves features a 4-lane sledding hill with well-maintained, groomed runs.
+Tucked away in a picturesque, wind-protected setting, Parc Régional des Grèves features a four-lane sledding hill with mechanically groomed runs.
 Air tubes are available for rent ($), and a cozy chalet on-site offers a spot to warm up and enjoy a snack.

 🛷 🛷 🛷 🛷 🛷 Sledding hill on Choquette in Beloeil